shrapk2/devops_blueprints/DevOps Strategy.md

 As an organizational goal, we should leverage a tool that allows for effective work, but strive to achieve that with the minimalist approach available.
 More is not better in this regard and will ultimately affect, and work against, DevOps adoption.

 Use this table to map DevOps Phase and Tool relationships.
 Upon completion, review and reduce duplicate/competing tooling to ensure efficiency within the organization.

+Upon acceptance and unification of this toolbox within the organization, socialize and hold accountable all stakeholders in the DevOps processes.

 This is a sample of the data:

 | Phase | Functional Activities | Tool Examples |
 | --- | --- | --- |